 - 0: Switch off and treat field "Location" just as a trait

 - 1: Hard implementation

+- 11: Hard implementation with a difference, as described above (Grouping only).

 - 2: Soft Distance implementation

 - 3: Soft Overlap implementation

 Reminder: Matesel.ini is read when the main datafile is read.
 So if you Stop a run, edit Matesel.ini, then hit Run, your edits will NOT have been taken.
 Simply hit Stop, edit Matesel.ini, then Open the same datafile, then hit Run.